adamculp/php-security-checker/README.md

 Windows users: The use of "$PWD" for present working directory will not work as expected, instead use the full path.
 Such as "//c/Users/adamculp/project".

-Note: This container does nothing when invoking it without a command, such as:

 ```
 $ cd </path/to/desired/directory>